ziyangz5/MinePilot/docs/status.md

 L(\pmb{y},\pmb{\hat{y}})=\sum_{i=0}^c p_ilog(q_i)
 $$

-We use Adam as the optimizer, and trained only 10 epochs with batch size 4 under RTX 2080 graphics cards.
+We use Adam as the optimizer with learning rate = 0.0002, and trained only 10 epochs with batch size 4 under RTX 2080 graphics cards.
 After 10 epochs, the validation accuracy reached around 85%.

 ## Deep Q Network